The Benefits of Medicare Advantage

 1. Do I need prescription drug coverage, and can I get that benefit through Medicare Advantage?

-If you take prescription medications, certain Medicare Advantage plans may be a more cost-effective choice.
-Medicare Parts A and B do not cover prescription medications; in order to do that, you need a standalone plan called Part D, which does cover prescription drugs.
-However, most Medicare Advantage plans include Part D coverage.
+If you take prescription medications, Medicare Advantage plans may be a more cost-effective choice than Original Medicare, says Jacobi.
+Medicare Parts A and B do not cover prescription drugs.
+In order to do that, you’ll need to pay for a stand-alone plan called Medicare Part D, which covers prescription drugs.

-2. Do I want vision, hearing, dental or wellness plan services?
+2. Do I want vision, hearing, dental, or wellness plan services?